Protein is an important source of fuel and building blocks for your body but how much protein should you eat when you’re trying to lose weight?

-The old Australian guidelines on protein requirements stated that women should get around 46 g per kilo of bodyweight per day while men should get 64 g per kilo of bodyweight.
-Newer research suggests that this is too low - especially for people attempting to lose weight.
+The old Australian guidelines on protein requirements stated that women should get around 46 g per day while men should get 64 g per day.
+Newer research suggests this is too low - especially for people attempting to lose weight.

 Want to learn more?
 Read our comprehensive guide about protein and weight loss.

 Our clever bodies use protein for a long list of tasks, including: